-- 6.55 Although the Housing Needs Survey carried out in June 2018 did not reveal a significant local housing need, there was nevertheless some affordable local need identified (in the region of 5 households).
-The provision of a small-scale scheme as a rural exception site could help to address this local need in the Neighbourhood Area. - 6.56 Any scheme for a rural exception site must demonstrate design principles that minimise the impact on the character and setting of adjacent settlements and the beauty of the surrounding local landscape.
-Specifically, how it meets the criteria in the policy in terms of respecting the special character and appearance of the Embleton Village Conservation Area, and how any scheme protects the special landscape and scenic beauty of the Northumberland Coast AONB, which runs along the eastern boundary of Embleton village, and in some cases, is within the village.
-The AONB boundary, as well as the Embleton Village Conservation Area boundary, are shown on the Policies Map.
+- 6.44 Although the Housing Needs Survey carried out in June 2018 did not reveal a significant local housing need, there was nevertheless some affordable local need identified (in the region of 5 households).
+The provision of a small-scale scheme as a rural exception site could help to address this local need in the Neighbourhood Area. - 6.45 Any scheme for a rural exception site must demonstrate design principles that minimise the impact on the character and setting of adjacent settlements and the beauty of the surrounding local landscape.
+Specifically, how it meets the criteria in the policy in terms of respecting the special character and appearance of the Embleton Conservation Area, and how any scheme protects the special landscape and scenic beauty of the Northumberland Coast AONB, which runs along the eastern boundary of Embleton village, and in some cases, is within the village.
+The AONB boundary and the Embleton Conservation Area boundary are shown on the Policies Map.